alextemn/crypto-api-data/README.md

 ## 🚨 Note on Model Performance

 While the model achieves **extremely high accuracy**, this may indicate **data leakage**, class imbalance, or feature contamination.
-Real-world financial data rarely allows for such strong predictive power without overfitting or leakage.

-That said, because this is a **binary classification problem with nearly 50,000 rows of historical data**, the model may be benefiting from the volume and structure of the input data — meaning the accuracy isn’t necessarily unrealistic.
-Still, additional testing is required to validate the result.
+It is most likely that we see this perfomance from class imbalence due to the high volume of price decreases, as seen in our distribution bar chart.

 ---